kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/gcp-secret-engine/gcpaccesskeyrequest.md

 #### spec.subjects

-`spec.subjects` is a `required` field that contains a list of references to the object or user identities where the `RoleBinding` applies to.
+`spec.subjects` is a `required` field that contains a list of references to the object or user identities on whose behalf this request is made.
 These object or user identities will have read access to the k8s credential secret.
 This can either hold a direct API object reference or a value for non-objects such as user and group names.

 It has the following fields:

-- `kind` : `required`.
+- `kind` : `Required`.
 Specifies the kind of object being referenced.
 Values defined by this API group are "User", "Group", and "ServiceAccount".
-If the Authorizer does not recognize the kind value, the Authorizer should report an error.
+If the Authorizer does not recognize the kind value, the Authorizer will report an error.

-- `apiGroup` : `optional`.
+- `apiGroup` : `Optional`.
 Specifies the APIGroup that holds the API group of the referenced subject.
 Defaults to `""` for ServiceAccount subjects.

-- `name` : `required`.
+- `name` : `Required`.
 Specifies the name of the object being referenced.

-- `namespace`: `required`.
+- `namespace`: `Required`.
 Specifies the namespace of the object being referenced.

 ```yaml
 spec: